HAC-2020/Sociologic/README.md

 # Problem Statement: Hard to track COVID contact tracing.

-## Solution: COVID PATH => An application that tracks COVID registered patients to keep you informed about your vicinity
+## Solution: COVID PATH => An application that tracks all the registered users to keep you informed about your vicinity.

 ### Assumptions:
     > We have a good amount of traffic